 When your credit card has a balance, your credit card issuer expects you to make a payment on the account each month.
 As long as you pay at least the minimum amount owed by the due date, you can protect your credit from late payments and the credit score damage that can accompany this credit card mistake.

-Yet there's a credit score hack that you might not be aware of where credit card payments are concerned.
+Yet there's a credit score hack you might not be aware of where credit card payments are concerned.
 If you make multiple credit card payments per month, it might be possible to give your credit score an added boost.
 We'll explain how that works and why it might be a good idea moving forward.

 How Many Times Can I Pay My Credit Card in a Month?